andreffs18/andreffs18.github.io/content/blog/2020-05-02-debug-in-hugo/index.md

 ---

 While building this website I needed to understand a bit more about the internals and its variables.
-Eventhough Hugo's [documentation about debugging](https://gohugo.io/templates/template-debugging/) is pretty _"okay"_, there are a lot of attributes that are really hard to figure out, specially if you can't see them on the documentation.
+Even though Hugo's [documentation about debugging](https://gohugo.io/templates/template-debugging/) is pretty _"okay"_, there are a lot of attributes that are really hard to figure out, specially if you can't see them on the documentation.

 So I started to look online for something to help me out debugging Hugo templates and the usual 3 options were: